11/26/2024

 President and CEO

-Yeah, let me point you to the direction that, for example, we did mention our video processor revenue growing Q3.
+Yeah, let me point you to the direction that for example, we did mention our video processor revenue grow in q3.
 That was the first time for the last 10 years.
-Although when we talk about gross margin, we talk about our legacy products.
-So video processor is part of that and there are other processors in there.
-But however, you can see that the definitely that's one reason we start feeling a little pressure on the gross margin side.
-But I would say that the gross margin is really about mix.
+Although, when we talk about gross margin, we talk about our legacy products.
+So video processor is part of that, and there are other processors in there.
+But however, you can see that definitely that's one reason we start feeling a little pressure on the gross margin side.
+But I will say that the gross margin is really about mix.
 Every time our mix change, usually you will see our gross margin move up and down a little bit.
-But like what we have been saying for quarters, we continue to believe that our gross margin will move gradually into our long term gross margin model, which is 59 to 62 percent.
-And it will take time over time to get there.
+But like what we have been saying for quarters, we continue to believe that our gross margin will move gradually into our long-term gross margin model, which is 59% to 62%, and it will take time, overtime to get there.

 speaker